Show All Answers

 2022 State Election: Governor and Lt.
 Governor, U.S. Senator, Representative in Congress, State Senator, State Representative, Secretary of the State, Treasurer, Comptroller, Attorney General, Judge of Probate, Registrars of Voters

 2023 Municipal Election: Mayor, Treasurer, City Council, Board of Education, Board of Assessment Appeals

 2024 Presidential Election: President, U.S. Senator, Representative in Congress, State Senate, State Representative, Registrars of Voters

 Yes, If you move out of town or out of state we are not automatically notified.
 Please contact our office to have a cancellation form mailed to you.

 The new mill rate for the October 1, 2022 grand list is 30.35 on Real Estate, Personal Property, Motor Vehicle.
 These mill rates become effective on bills due July 1, 2023.
 This means that for every $1,000 in assessed real estate, personal property value and motor vehicle, you will pay $30.35 in taxes.

 All real estate and business personal property tax bills (over $100) are due in two installments; first installment due July 1, 2023 and would be considered late with interest if received or postmarked after August 1, 2023.
 The second installment is due January 1, 2024 and would be considered late with interest if received or postmarked after February 1, 2024.

 Regular motor vehicle tax bills are due July 1, 2023 and are due in one installment and would be considered late with interest if received or postmarked after August 1, 2023.

-Supplemental motor vehicle tax bills were mailed in late December and were due in one installment on January 1, 2023 and are now late with interest after February 1, 2023.
+Supplemental motor vehicle tax bills will be mailed in late December and are due in one installment on January 1, 2024 and will be late after February 1, 2024.